Clinical Externships

 What is an Externship?

 An externship is experiential learning opportunity to perform legal work in one or more of a variety of legal institutions, including public interest organizations, government offices, and federal and state courts.
 You learn from working under the supervision of a licensed attorney, assigned readings, mandatory classes at the law school, and reflective practices.
 Externs usually perform legal research, writing, interview clients, and have opportunities to develop practical legal skills, including courtroom-type experience, if applicable.
 You may participate in an externship for units, or you may volunteer to work without earning law school units.
-If you would like to earn units for your externship, you must secure an offer for an externship with a government of public interest law office, apply for an externship with Jonathan Ibanez at the University of La Verne College of Law and Public Service, and register for units, and comply with the policies and procedures established by the Externship Department, some of which are described below.
+If you would like to earn units for your externship, you must secure a placement offer for an externship, apply for the Externship Program at the University of La Verne College of Law and Public Service, register for units, and comply with the policies and procedures established by the Externship Department, some of which are described below.

 Who is eligible to participate in the Externship Program?